SchnoppDog/how-to-eui64-and-privacy-extensions/README.md

 ## About

 This is a little GitHub-Repository explaining how the eui-64 method and privacy-extentions work in IPv6.
-If you're german you can use the german-readme-files in `/README_DE` if you don't want to read the english readme-files.
+If you're german you can use the german-readme-files in `/README_DE` (will be added in the future!) if you don't want to read the english readme-files.
 The explanation for each method is described in the respective folder.

 ## Test EUI64 And Privacy-Extentions